leodrummond/leodrummond/README.md

 Few other things:
 - 🇫🇷  I’m currently learning French.
 Salut!
+- 💬  I also speak 3 other languages, kind of.
-- 👯  I’m looking to collaborate on any interesting project.
+- 👯  Looking to collaborate on any interesting project.
 - 👍  Pronouns: He / Him